puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 ## The `hierarchy` key

 The `hierarchy` key configures the levels of the hierarchy.

+> The `default_hierarchy` key is a top-level key like the `hierarchy` key.
+It works exactly like the `hierarchy` key, but its values are used only if the normal hierarchy entries in the same module, or any of the higher precedence layers (environment or global) does not result in a value.
+Within this default hierarchy, the normal merging rules apply.
+However, the `default_hierarchy` is not permitted in environment or global layers.

 For an explanation of how hierarchies work, see [How hierarchies work][hierarchy].
 This page focuses on the syntax.